Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns/typesafe-react-component-patterns-with-ts-2.8.md

 ![render prop component](./img/render-props-component-1-with-render.png)

-Thanks to Typescript we got also intellisense at our disposal and proper type checking of our render prop arguments
+Thanks to TypeScript we got also intellisense at our disposal and proper type checking of our render prop arguments

 ![render prop component type safety](./img/render-props-component-1.gif)